push-based/workspace-standards/packages/eslint-rules/README.md

 # @push-based/repo-sync/eslint-plugin

-> Tools and integrations to enforce standards in a poly or mono repository setup.
+> eslint rules to enforce standards in a poly or mono repository setup.

 ## Installation